-Subcutaneous Mastectomy, also known as TOP Surgery, refers to a procedure to remove the female breasts in a female to male transgender individual.
+At The London Transgender Clinic, we offer Top surgery, also known as Subcutaneous Mastectomy, which refers to a procedure to remove the female breasts in a female to male transgender individual.
 There are various techniques including:

 - Double excision with free nipple graft